 If you are receiving a KERNEL_MODE_HEAP_CORRUPTION Blue Screen on Windows 11/10, then this post will help you resolve it.
-One of the primary reasons for this error is a conflict between Windows and an outdated driver or a corrupt Windows driver.
+One of the primary reasons for this error is a conflict between Windows and an outdated or corrupted driver.
 Other known reasons include memory leaks or hardware faults.
-However, there is a rare chance where a software conflict can do that unless it has to do something with the drivers.
+However, there is a rare chance that a software conflict can do that, unless it involves the drivers.

 The KERNEL MODE HEAP CORRUPTION bug check has a value of 0x0000013A.
 This indicates that the kernel mode heap manager has detected corruption in a heap.